-Another nifty safety feature is the SafeStop® energy-absorbing harness which helps to reduce impact on children that are seated in the forward facing position.
-In the unlikely event that you are in an accident, the SafeStop® energy-absorbing harness creates a bungee like effect, which in turn, helps to protect your child against severe impact.
+Another nifty safety feature is the SafeStop energy-absorbing harness which helps to reduce impact on children that are seated in the forward facing position.
+In the unlikely event that you are in an accident, the SafeStop energy-absorbing harness creates a bungee like effect, which in turn, helps to protect your child against severe impact.

 Another great addition to Rainier is the SuperLATCH.
 Once you have strapped your child in, you will hear a click as well as see a visible indicator that your child is indeed securely fastened into their car seat.

 Suitable for All Ages

-Although the Diono Rainier costs a pretty penny, you won’t need to buy another car seat for your child, ever!
+Although the Diono Rainier 2AX costs a pretty penny, you won’t need to buy another car seat for your child!
 Suitable from newborn, the Rainier has extended rear-facing capacity, until your child is 50lbs.
 After that, the 5 point harness is still perfect to use in the forward facing position until your child weighs 90lbs.

 Installation Not the Easiest

-Many have found that the angle adjuster does make it easier, although it is a separate purchase on top an already pricey car seat which is a bit off putting.
+Many have found that the angle adjuster does make it easier, although it is a separate purchase on top an already pricey car seat which is a bit off-putting.
 There are a number of different straps and parts depending on which weight category you are setting the seat up for and this can most definitely get confusing.

-Something that is useful is the space saving design of the car seat, this allows for most cars to be able to accommodate 3 seats with ease, a huge plus for those with more than one child in a car seat.
-The space saving design also means that even with one car seat, the other passengers won’t feel squashed in the back seat.
+Something that is useful is the space-saving design of the car seat, this allows for most cars to be able to accommodate 2 seats with ease, a huge plus for those with more than one child in a car seat.
+The space-saving design also means that even with one car seat, the other passengers won’t feel squashed in the back seat.

 Full Steel Frame

-Let me give you the bad news first: the steel frame, reinforced by aluminium makes the Diono Rainier very heavy.
+Let me give you the bad news first: the steel frame, reinforced by aluminum makes the Diono Rainier very heavy.
 So heavy that most consumers agree that this is not the ideal car seat if you are looking for something that can be carried around easily.

 Although not as easy as other car seats, the Rainer’s cover and head wings cover are pretty easy to remove once you have unthreaded the harness.
 Diono recommends a hand wash or a front loader.

-- Can be used for all ages
+- Can be used forward-facing or rear-facing

 - 10 year warranty